-One minute you are minding your own business and the next you have been handed some paper from a person you’ve never met before that instructs you to head to a courthouse on a date in the near future to discuss child support and other subjects with the mother of your child.
+One minute you mind your own business, and the next, you have been handed some paper from a person you've never met before that instructs you to head to a courthouse on a date shortly to discuss child support and other subjects with the mother of your child.

-It is important that you attend court and appear on the date that you are instructed to do so.
-I hope I’m not being unclear about that.
-First and foremost, if you have not been legally determined to be the father of the child in question it is likely that the court is asking you to come and be ordered to undergo genetic testing to determine if you are the father of the child.
+You must attend court and appear on the date instructed to do so.
+I hope I'm not being unclear about that.
+First and foremost, if you have not been legally determined to be the father of the child in question, it is likely that the court is asking you to come and be ordered to undergo genetic testing to determine if you are the father of the child.

-If you do not attend court the judge could legally name you the father of the child without your ever having attended court.
-All the child’s mother has to do is to provide some information that could lead the judge to believe that you are the father.
+If you do not attend court, the judge could legally name you the father of the child without your ever having heard court.
+All the child's mother has to do is provide some information that could lead the judge to believe that you are the father.

-Subjects beyond paternity like child support, child custody, medical support, and visitation can be decided in court dates like this.
-You will need to file a response of some sort (typically an Answer) to any summons and Petition that have been filed by either the Office of the Attorney General or your child’s mother.
+Subjects beyond paternity like child support, child custody, medical support, and Visitation can be decided on court dates like this.
+You will need to file a response of some sort (typically an Answer) to any summons and Petition that have been filed by either the Office of the Attorney General or your child's mother.